danielstewart77/adxl345spi/README.md

 - The script is designed to be run from the command line.
 - Requires appropriate permissions to execute the commands successfully.

-## Summary of Changes to adxl345 driver
+## Technical Summary of Modifications to the ADXL345 Driver

-### 1. Operating Like a Server - Listening for Commands
+### 1. Server-Like Operation - Command Listening and Control

-The code has been modified to allow the application to operate like a server, listening for commands via a named pipe (`/tmp/adxl345spi_fifo`).
-The following functions were introduced or modified:
+The driver has been restructured to enable it to function as a server, listening for and processing commands via a named pipe (`/tmp/adxl345spi_fifo`).
+The following key components were added or modified:

-- **`listenForCommands()`**: A new function added to continuously listen for commands (`start`, `stop`, `quit`) from the named pipe.
-Based on the command received, the data collection is either started, stopped, or the application is terminated.
+- **`listenForCommands()`**: Introduced as a continuous command listener that reads instructions (`start`, `stop`, `quit`) from the named pipe.
+Based on the received command, it triggers corresponding actions such as initiating data collection, halting it, or shutting down the application.

-- **`startDataCollection()` and `stopDataCollection()`**: Functions added to control the starting and stopping of the data collection thread.
-These are invoked based on the commands received in `listenForCommands()`.
+- **`startDataCollection()` and `stopDataCollection()`**: Implemented as control functions to manage the data collection process.
+These functions are called within `listenForCommands()` to start or stop the data acquisition thread based on the incoming commands.

-### 2. Adding Support for 3 Accelerometers
+### 2. Enhanced Support for Triple Accelerometer Configuration

-The code was extended to support three ADXL345 accelerometers.
-The following modifications were made:
+The driver was expanded to support data acquisition from three ADXL345 accelerometers.
+The following adjustments were made:

-- **`selectChip()`**: A helper function to manually control the Chip Select (CS) lines of the three accelerometers.
-It sets the appropriate CS pin low for the selected accelerometer.
+- **`selectChip(uint8_t chip)`**: A new utility function introduced to manually control the Chip Select (CS) lines for the three accelerometers.
+This function asserts the appropriate CS line (CS0, CS1, or CS2) based on the `chip` parameter, ensuring the correct accelerometer is selected for SPI communication.

-- **`dataCollectionThread()`**: The thread function was modified to read data from three accelerometers.
-It reads data from each accelerometer by selecting the corresponding CS pin and performs SPI communication.
+- **`dataCollectionThread()`**: Modified to handle concurrent data acquisition from all three accelerometers.
+The thread iterates through each accelerometer by selecting the corresponding CS line via `selectChip()`, performing SPI communication to read sensor data sequentially from each accelerometer.

-- **SPI Initialization**: The SPI interface and GPIO pins were configured to handle three accelerometers (CS0, CS1, and CS2).
+- **SPI Interface and GPIO Configuration**: Adjusted to accommodate the three accelerometers.
+The GPIO pins were configured to support multiple Chip Select lines (CS0, CS1, CS2), ensuring accurate and independent communication with each ADXL345 sensor.